Film: Los Guardianes del Maíz Screening and Panel Discussion

 Contact Telephone

-A not miss special screening and panel discussion of Los Guardianes del Maíz/The Keepers of Corn, featuring insights from director Gustavo Vázquez and producers Jonathan Barbieri and Yira Vallejo.
+A not miss special screening and panel discussion of Los Guardianes del Maíz/The Keepers of Corn, featuring insights from director Gustavo Vázquez and producers Jonathan Barbieri, Yira Vallejo and Daniela Tabora.

 Indigenous farmers, artisans and cooks narrate the story—in Spanish and their native languages—of the origins of native corn and how their ancestors shepherded these ever-evolving seeds from the dawn of agriculture to the 21st century, a collective labor spanning over 350 generations.
 Their voices are joined by community leaders, scientists, chefs and others who stand in defense of food sovereignty, genetic integrity, diversity and community ownership of native seeds.
 Together, they uphold a durable cultural legacy and a way of life.